infiniflow/ragflow/README.md

 docker build -f Dockerfile.slim -t infiniflow/ragflow:dev-slim .
 ```

-## 🪚 Build docker image with embedding model
+## 🪚 Build docker image with embedding models

-This image's size is approximately 9 GB in size and can reference via either local CPU/GPU or an external LLM, as it includes document parsing, and embedding models.
+This image's size is approximately 9 GB in size and can reference via either local CPU/GPU or an external LLM, as it includes document parsing and embedding models.

 ```bash
 git clone https://github.com/infiniflow/ragflow.git